robinroestenburg/deferring/README.md

 ## TODO

-* add support for more Rubies
 * check out what is going on with uniq: true
 * collection(true) (same as reload)
 * collection.replace
-* validations!
-* validate: false does not work

 ## Contributing